How do I know if I have Hearing Loss?

 Taking an Impression of the Ear

 All custom made hearing aids and earmolds are made from a "cast" of the ear.
 The cast is referred to as an ear impression.
 The audiologist makes the ear impression in the office.
 It takes about 10 to 15 minutes.

 Hearing Aid Battery Information

 All batteries are toxic and dangerous if swallowed.
 Keep all batteries (and hearing aids) away from children and pets.
 If anyone swallows a battery it is a medical emergency and the individual needs to see a physician immediately.

 Middle Ear Implants

 Middle ear implants are surgically implanted devices.
-The FDA has approved specific middle ear implants and the FDA is still reviewing others.
+The FDA has approved specific middle ear implants for hearing loss treatment and the FDA is still reviewing others.
 The middle ear implant is a useful hearing instrument and is quite different from traditional hearing aids.